Bim1604/manage_state/README.md

 Controller: For managing and updating the state (e.g., using Reactive and Computed).

+⚙️ Setup
+To install the `manage_state` package, add the following to your `pubspec.yaml` file:

+yaml
+dependencies:
+  manage_state: ^1.0.5

+flutter pub get

 📦 Supported SDKs

 Android: SDK 23 and above